"Nothing had prepared Nick for the sheer beauty of the village perched above the purpling sea..."

 “That’s okay,” Nick said.
 “I drink it black.”

-“It’s not okay because he shouldn’t have forgotten it.”
+“It’s not okay because he shouldn’t have forgotten them.”

 “I bring your breakfast now?” the young waiter asked.